Department of Occupational Therapy

 The Department of Occupational Therapy at Chicago State University started in 1982 under the leadership of Ms. Artice Harmon.
 The first class of four students graduated in 1984.
 CSU ‘s program is the second oldest OT program in the State of Illinois.
 The Department of Occupational Therapy provided an undergraduate degree in Occupational Therapy for 21 years.
 In 2003, the Department of Occupational Therapy received approval for a combined Bachelor of Science in Health Sciences and Master in Occupational Therapy program (BS/MOT).
 The first class entered the new entry level Master of Occupational Therapy professional program in the fall semester of 2004.
 Many of our alumni are in leadership positions at various levels in Illinois and elsewhere.

-Mission Statement
+Mission

 Characteristics

-• The professional curriculum is designed to help students develop the reasoning skills necessary to be resourceful professionals.
+• The professional curriculum is designed to help students develop reasoning skills necessary to be resourceful professionals.

 • The department is committed to helping students develop the skills necessary to continue the process of lifelong learning.